jd12/web-creators-day3/warmupActivity/README.md

 Do the following:

-1. create a "trilliumStylesheet.css" file in a folder called "css".
-Upload all image files in a folder called "images".
+1. Upload all image files in a folder called "images".

-2. remove the embedded styles from index.html and place them in the stylesheet, add the link to all html files in the site.
+2. remove any embedded styles from index.html and place them in the stylesheet, add the link to the css to all html files in the site.

 3. remove all `<small><i>` tags from the footer of all html files and add css style rules to do that styling.